-Single mother takes two teenagers and an eleven year old on a cross-country vacation.
-During the vacation she loses one car and buys three more.
-Surprisingly, her now-grown children remember this three weeks of hell as a fun summer when they got see Mount Rushmore, the Mall of America, Ed Debevick’s (Chicago), Colorado Springs and Rocky Mountain National Park.
+A single mother takes two teenagers and an eleven-year-old on a cross-country vacation and manages to lose one car and buys three more – all in three weeks.
+Surprisingly, her now-grown children remember this three weeks of hell as a fun summer when they got see Mount Rushmore, the Mall of America, and Rocky Mountain National Park.
 No one would believe the real story.
 But it’s true.
-I was the mother and there are three people who can confirm the details.
-Dominic, Daniel and Lara.
+I was the mother and even if these – now grown adults don’t remember this vacation of many cars with teens (them) from hell, I’ll never forget it.

 In 1995 I was a young widow, 36 years old.
 Dominic was sixteen, Daniel fourteen, and Lara had just turned eleven.
 I knew vacations were important.
 They created memories that lasted a lifetime.
 Even growing up in my crazy family that loved little and shared less, the best memories were of the vacations.
-I wanted my kids to have these memories.
+I wanted my kids to have these memories, and I didn’t want the death of my husband to stop the things that we would have done together for them.

-So we piled in our Ford Econoline conversion van, equipped with a television (a big deal in 1995), comfy seats and a bed in the back, and room enough that no one had to be “touching” during the ride.
+So I piled the kids into our Ford Econoline conversion van, equipped with a television (a big deal in 1995), comfy seats and a bed in the back, and room enough that no one had to be “touching” during the ride.
 We took to the road in August.

-Keep in mind I’m traveling with teenagers.
-They have two main interests – constant personal fun and avoiding parents.
-They considered my ideas boring, my enthusiasm for the sites and venues silly.
+Teenagers in a vehicle have two interests – constant personal fun and avoiding conversation with parents (unless the said conversation is about wanting something).
+They thought my ideas were boring, my enthusiasm for the sites and venues silly.
 They questioned why I couldn’t buy them more stuff.
 I embarrassed them.
-To them, I was a money machine who could drive.
+I was a money machine who could drive.

 Sound callous?
 You bet.
 You try schlepping adolescents across country in a car.